openeuropa/code-review/CONVENTIONS.md

   with the following additions:
   - Comments, array declarations and code that is split over multiple lines also need to be indented with 4 characters.
-  - The concatenation operator should be surrounded by spaces.
 - For Drupal projects: [Drupal coding standards](https://www.drupal.org/docs/develop/standards)

 ## PHP Mess Detector